BNandor/Simultaneous-Multi-Threading-Implementation/README.md

 * Create a functor, (class) which implements the () operator, that takes exactly one parameter of any type
 * Fill up a queue of the type that the functor takes as parameter
-* instantiate a concurrent::PARALLEL object with template parameters of the functor and its respective parameter type the constructor takes two parameters:
+* instantiate a concurrent::PARALLEL object with template parameters of the functor and its respective parameter type
+* the constructor takes two parameters:
- 1.a functor instantiation
+ 1. a functor instantiation
- 2.the job queue
+ 2. the job queue

 # Example: concurrently calculate sum of matrix